 In order to continue pushing the strategic technology consolidation, Cloud for Good is helping Human Rights Watch create a bi-direction integration with their accounting software, Netsuite.
 This integration enables daily exchange rates to push into Salesforce, along with their yearly-set exchange rates, and automatically displays them in Salesforce.
 This enhanced reporting capability to gain a deeper understanding of their constituents and fundraising goals, as well as visibility into both local and US-based currency in one location aiding to the end-user experience.
 What was once a huge burden on the Human Rights Watch finance and accounting teams has become completely automatic through the Salesforce integration with Netsuite, saving countless hours of reconciliation.

 Our Watch Has Only Just Begun

-Through strategic consulting and partnership with the Cloud for Good team, Human Rights Watch has been able to dramatically affect their business model, their user adoption, and their change management.
+Through strategic consulting and partnership with the Cloud for Good team, Human Rights Watch has been able to dramatically affect its business model, its user adoption, and its change management.
 And they’re only getting started: a Marketing Cloud implementation, Social Studio integration, and a custom-built Operations Entities Database are all well underway for Human Rights Watch, setting them up for continued evolution of their technology that will grow alongside the organization.
 Thus, allowing Human Rights Watch to defend rights and secure justice with both compassion and technology.